 - Reset your device to factory settings after backing up the data and check if the problem is gone.

-If the problem continues then take your device to repair shop, or if it is under warranty, visit the store in which you’ve purchased it, or your carrier.
+If the problem continues, then take your device to a repair shop, or if it is under warranty, visit the store in which you’ve purchased it or your carrier.